Aleph-Alpha/intelligence-layer-sdk/README.md

 You can then run the tests from the sidebar.

 **In a terminal**
-In order to run a local proxy w.r.t. to the CI pipeline (required to merge) you can run
+In order to run a local proxy of the CI pipeline (required to merge) you can run
 > scripts/all.sh

 This will run linters and all tests.